johbrust/simulink_gym/Readme.md

 Setting parameter values of the model through the wrapper can be done in two different ways, which has consequences for the model creation process.
 The first possibility is to directly set block parameter values through [`SimulinkEnv.set_block_parameter(...)`](./simulink_gym/environment.py#L286).
 The block parameters can be set to any value and changed later through the wrapper.
 A second way would be to define a variable in the [model workspace](https://de.mathworks.com/help/simulink/ug/using-model-workspaces.html) and set the block parameter to this variable.
 The workspace variable then can be changed for changing the block parameter through [`SimulinkEnv.set_workspace_variable(...)`](./simulink_gym/environment.py#L261).

-Model workspace variables are the recommended way to make general block settings, like, e.g. step sizes, available for the wrapper.
+Model workspace variables are the recommended way to make general block settings, like step sizes, available for the wrapper.

 > :grey_exclamation: For creating a model workspace variable, you can use the [Model Explorer](https://de.mathworks.com/help/simulink/slref/modelexplorer.html), which can be opened with `CTRL + H` from the Simulink model editor.